-Return val. integer represented as a number of type long long int undefined in the event of an overflow or underflow, errno is set to ERANGE to indicate localecony - Query/change locale-specific data struct lconv localeconv(void);
+Return val. integer represented as a number of type long long int if successful.

+undefined in the event of an overflow or underflow, errno is set to ERANGE to indicate the error.

+See also abs, ceil, floor, llrint, lrint, lround, rint, round localeconv - Query/change locale-specific data struct lconv \localeconv(void);